 Most users of Photoshop should already know about layer effects.
 These are the extra little tidbits added onto layers via the small “fx” icon in the lower-left corner of the layers palette.
 Using these effects you can build a number of extra features like shadows, gradients, bevels, and a whole lot more.

 Converting different effects into layers, separating different effects from layers, mixing up different layers and customizing different layers in a neat and clean way.
 When effects are introduced into the layer, it can affect the layer in a variety of ways and aspects.
 Editing in Photoshop is all about more knowledge and better control so that you can achieve what you aim at.
 This tutorial will teach you to deduce layer effects and mold them into completely layer.
 Thus, layer effects can be useful in creating new layers and applying those layers separately.
+Sometimes, designers fall in love with each separate layer effect that they want to convert into it separate layer.
+Photoshop layer effects are like templates which can be applied to bring drastic effects of your own choice.
+Photoshop is useful in terms of providing quick solutions in the online world of designing.

 First I'm going to create a new document at 600×600 pixels.
 The dimensions really don't matter, I just want to fit a shape somewhere in the document.
 If you already have a PSD with layer styles then open that up.
 If not you can follow along with me.
+In Photoshop, there is read-made templates and tools available for all sort of tasks.
+Same is the case with Photoshop layers.

 I've drawn a rounded rectangle on the document about half the height.
 The shape's color doesn't matter because it'll be overwritten using layer styles.
 Here is my setup for each layer style: